 For all the years I’ve fished, I’ve never wore a lifejacket and my close friends can verify I am not a good swimmer.
-This trip was different; I had 4 others accompanying me who didn’t have a lot of
+This trip was different; I had four others accompanying me who didn’t have a lot of rock fishing experience.

 With previous media coverage about fishers being swept off rocks in our State and the death of my cousin whilst rock fishing, I just wanted to be safe and return home to my loved ones.
 I’ve learnt a few lessons from that day and I hope it helps others out there.

 I wasn’t aware at the time that Recfishwest have a free loan life jacket program and from today onward I would strongly recommend anyone planning a fishing trip to consider hiring one, better yet, purchase your own, it could save your life.